 Everybody experiences stress.
-It comes to our body in the 3-T’s: toxins, traumas and thoughts.
-Thoughts, or mental stress, is a big one throughout the year, especially during the holidays which seem to add to that everyday stress.
-Every day we are bombarded with worries like bills, work, getting kids to school, health, household chores and all the expectations to keep all these things afloat.
-Then we find out how bad stress is for us and we stress out about that.
-That means we are up at night stressing about our stress.
-It’s a never-ending cycle!
-Don’t worry, we have nine ways to reduce stress.
+It comes to our body through the 3 T’s: toxins, traumas, and thoughts.
+Thoughts, or mental stress, are a big one throughout the year, especially during the holidays.
+Every day we are bombarded with worries like bills, work, getting kids to school, health, household chores, and all the expectations to keep all these things afloat.
+Then we find out how bad stress is for us and we stress out about that!
+It’s a never-ending cycle.

-It’s important to reduce stress because it can impact every system in your body, and when one system gets out of whack so can others.
-For example, when stress puts our body into the fight or flight mode it can impact our digestive system so the body won’t be able to digest the food you ate.
-This can lead to acid reflux, colon problems, hormone problems, high blood pressure and so much more.
+It’s important to reduce stress because it can impact every system in the body.
+When one system is affected, all of the others will be as well.
+For example, when stress puts the body into the fight or flight mode, it can impact the digestive system so the body won’t be able to digest the food as efficiently.
+This can lead to acid reflux, colon problems, hormone problems, high blood pressure, and so much more.

-The people who tell you to decrease stress without giving you any tools… well they are part of the problem.
-We like to make sure we get you tested to see what is stressing your body and how your stress hormones are doing.
+At The Wellness Way, we encourage testing to understand what is truly causing your body stress.
 Any stresses that we can take away are going to leave your body better equipped to deal with the other stresses that come your way.
-Here are 9 ways to reduce stress you can use right away.

 9 Ways to Reduce Stress

 As you get stressed your shoulders go up and your muscles tighten up.
-This can lead to subluxations or misalignments along the spine especially in the mid back area where your fight or flight response is.
-I always recommend getting adjusted and know of lots of great clinics across the United States.
-It makes people feel really good and it lowers your blood pressure.
+This can lead to subluxations or misalignments along the spine, especially in the mid-back area.
+We always recommend getting adjusted to help manage your physical stress response!

 This superfood makes it onto the list very frequently and when we say chocolate, we mean real cacao that’s unadulterated.
 You don’t want run of the mill chocolate that has been ruined with high heat, chemicals, and dairy.
-Cacao is high in antioxidants which support the body.
+Cacao is high in antioxidants.
 The magnesium and serotonin found in this food help you relax.
-Consider this a prescription for healthy cacao.
+Consider this a prescription for healthy cacao!
 We have some great recipes in our desserts section!

 Focused breathing can help get you out of the fight or flight mode.
 A great way to start practicing focused breathing is with yoga.
 Don’t worry if you aren’t flexible or feel like you aren’t any good at yoga.
 That’s the nice thing about yoga; it is for all levels.
 With yoga you come at your own terms reducing blood pressure and cortisol levels.
 That’s why yoga makes it on the list as an extremely good practice to help reduce stress.

-Pets have been found to reduce blood pressure and they reduce loneliness.
+Pets have been found to reduce blood pressure and loneliness.
 Taking your dog for a walk or cuddling with your favorite furry companion can reduce a lot of stress.
-If you don’t have one of your own and don’t want that responsibility, borrow one.
-Even if it’s not your style to get a dog or cat – a snake or chicken work too.
-You do you.
+If you don’t have one of your own and don’t want that responsibility, borrow one!
+Whether you spend time with your friends’ animals or your own, enjoying the companionship of pets can help increase your sense of joy and fulfillment.

 Find people who help reduce your stress and don’t add to it with unnecessary drama.
-People who will bring you back to reality and keep you off that stress ledge.
-Great people need other great people.
+Enjoy the company of people who will bring you back to reality and keep you off that stress ledge.
+Great people need other great people!
 Find great people to help lift you up.

-Find a YouTube channel or podcast that inspires you while helping you cut off and destress.
+Find a YouTube channel or podcast that inspires you while helping you unwind and destress.
 Self-development is a great way to refocus your thoughts and build yourself.
-Look for one that resonates with you because we all need something a little different.
-A few options I recommend are Tony Robbins, Dr. Wayne Dyer, Louise Hay, or Gary Vee.
+Look for one that resonates with you, because we all need something a little different.

 There are some herbs that can help with your reaction to stress.
-They never take it away and I don’t make this as a long-term recommendation because you need to learn how to deal with your stress.
-Herbs like kava and california poppy can help you as you are learning to remove stress.
-How do you do that?
+They never take it away and should not be a replacement for learning how to cope with stress on a whole, but they can help assist you as you are learning.
+Kava and California poppy are wonderful for stress management.

-This is one of the most important things you can do so don’t skip this one!
+This is one of the most important things you can do, so don’t skip this one!
 If you’re stressed it is often because you feel like you are out of control, and your life is controlling you.
-Check out Dr. Patrick’s article on priorities, and some of his videos to learn more about developing your own plan for your life.
+Take some time to define your priorities and identify how you can build a life that supports them.